jlinares12/Portfolio-Website/index.md

 # Hello World

 This is my home page!
-My name is Juan Linares and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
+My name is Juan Linares.
+I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Science.
 <details>
 <summary>Get to know more about me!</summary>
 <br>
 I am a first generation college student.
 I immigrated from Peru to the United States with my dad and sister when I was only 2 years old.
-Since I moved to the US at such a young age I consider myself a Californian.
+Since I moved to the US at such a young age, I consider myself a Californian.
 For fun I love to play video games, go on hikes and make music.
 I also LOVE eating different cuisines.
 Some of my favorites are Indian food, Filipino food, and obviously Peruvian food.
 </details>

 ## Computer Science Projects